ElfSundae/build-laravel.com/README.md

 ## Usage

-Simply pass the root path of your mirror to the script:
+Simply pass the root path of your mirror site to the script:

 ```sh
 $ build-laravel.com /your/webroot/laravel.com